git-ecosystem/git-credential-manager/docs/windows-broker.md

 In order to fix the problem, there are a few options:

+1. Update to the [latest Git for Windows][git-for-windows-latest] **(recommended)**.
-1. Run Git or Git Credential Manager from non-elevated processes.
+2. Run Git or Git Credential Manager from non-elevated processes.
-2. Disable the broker by setting the [`GCM_MSAUTH_USEBROKER`][GCM_MSAUTH_USEBROKER] environment variable or the [`credential.msauthUseBroker`][credential.msauthUseBroker]
+3. Disable the broker by setting the [`GCM_MSAUTH_USEBROKER`][GCM_MSAUTH_USEBROKER] environment variable or the [`credential.msauthUseBroker`][credential.msauthUseBroker]